-The Tulsa County Election Board currently consists of three Board Members and a staff of twenty.
-The Board Members are Clint Parr, Chairman; Elaine Dodd, Vice-Chairman and Patricia Brown Bryant, Secretary.
-The Chairman and Vice-Chairman are appointed by their political party and the Secretary is appointed by County senators.
+The Tulsa County Election Board currently consists of three Board members and a staff of seventeen.
+The Board members are Elaine Dodd, Chairman; George Wiland, Vice-Chairman and Patty Bryant, Secretary.
+The Chairman and Vice-Chairman are appointed by their political party and the Secretary is appointed by Tulsa County senators.
 All appointments are certified by the State Election Board.
 The Chairman and Vice-Chairman are present when the Board is taking any action, such as certifying election results or conducting a contest of candidacy hearing.
-The Secretary of the Election Board actually directs the Board.
-Within the staff, there are several employees who perform many job functions.
-The Assistant Secretary oversees the administration of the office and executes many functions in conjunction with the Secretary.
-The Election Services Coordinator is responsible for the preparation of all the elections that are conducted.
-The various types of elections are: Statewide Regular Primary, Runoff and General, Presidential Primary, Annual School, Special School, Regular Municipal, Special Municipal and County Specials.
-The preparation time for an election takes weeks and often even months.
+The Secretary of the Election Board actually directs the Board and oversees the administration of the office.

 The Tulsa County Election Board office is located at 555 North Denver, in Tulsa.
 Our office hours are 8 a.m. to 5 p.m.
 Monday through Friday.
-Registration applicant cutoffs are 24 days before each election.
-Absentee ballots by mail may be requested until 5 p.m. on the Wednesday before the election.
+Registration application cutoffs are 24 days before each election.
+Absentee ballots by mail may be requested until 5 p.m. on the Wednesday before the election and must be returned to the Election Board via U.S. Mail or a private mail service that provides delivery documentation by 7 p.m. on election day.
 In-person absentee voting is available on the Thursday and Friday before all elections from 8 a.m. to 6 p.m.
-In Federal and State elections, in-person absentee voting is additionally available on Saturday from 9:00 a.m. to 2:00 p.m.
+In Federal and State elections, in-person absentee voting is additionally available on the Saturday before elections from 9 a.m. to 2 p.m.
 For additional information call the Tulsa County Election Board office at (918) 596-5780.